Äteritsiputeritsipuolilautatsijänkä: Placename and toponymy

+thus possibly the name would translate as:

+"The bog on which the storage hut standing on a single pillar and belonging to 'Paul', the son of 'Peter', the son of 'Andrew', stands/stood on".

+In popular culture

 A pub in Salla was named Äteritsiputeritsipuolilautatsi-baari after this bog region.
-According to an anecdote, the owner of the pub tried two different names for it, but both had already been taken.
+According to an anecdote, the owner of the pub tried many different names for it, but all of them had already been taken.
 Frustrated, he registered the pub under a name he knew no one else would be using.
 The pub also had the longest name of a registered commercial establishment in Finland.
 The bar was in practice known as Äteritsi-baari.
 The pub was closed in April 2006.

-The etymology is not known, although the name has been confirmed as genuine.
-Other than jänkä "bog", lauta "board" and puoli "half", it does not mean anything in Finnish, and was probably never intended to be anything else than alliterative gibberish.